Infinality/custom-packages/README.md

 Becomes this:
 `{ 0x1c, 0x38, 0x56, 0x38, 0x1c }`

 See the chromium folder for a script that is able to patch chromium-based browser binaries, which do not use the system's freetype.
+(Requires:  bgrep)

 #### Extra Weight Gibson LCD Filter